All About Whittier, Alaska

 Whittier Museum Association

 Annual precipitation brings 197 inches of rain and 241 inches of snowfall.
-Summer temperatures range from 49’F to 63’F, while winter weather gets 17’F to 28’F. During inclement weather, residents use underground passenger tunnels to walk between their residence in Begich Towers to the school and grocery store.
+Summer temperatures range from 49°F to 63°F, while winter temperatures range from 17°F to 28°F. During inclement weather, residents use underground passenger tunnels to walk between their residences in Begich Towers to the school and grocery store.

 Following the war, the Army built two large buildings that still stand as landmarks guarding this port town.
-The 14-story Begich Towers, now a condominium that houses most of Whittier’s population, and the Buckner Building, once the largest building in Alaska, is currently abandoned.
+The 14-story Begich Towers, now a condominium that houses most of Whittier’s population, and the Buckner Building, once the largest building in Alaska, are currently abandoned.
 At the military peak, Whittier had a population of 1260.
-Today the town population ranges from 182 – 218 citizens of Whittier.
+Today, the town population ranges from 182 to 218 citizens of Whittier.

 Greater Whittier Chamber of Commerce